First published December 8, 2018

 Flesh does not equal world, and such a translation approach could cause more problems than it solves.
 If there were at least a footnote alerting the reader to such substitutions, I could live with it.
 But there was no such footnote in this particular passage.

-However, the ESV-CE is not totally free of meddling.
+And I must point out that the ESV-CE is not totally free of meddling.
 In some cases it follows the RSV-2CE in making phrases more palatable and easier to grasp.

 RSV-2CE 1 Corinthians 6:9-10ESV-CE 1 Corinthians 6:9-10